Elia Minari

 Prizes

-In 2014, the President of the Italian Senate Pietro Grasso awarded Elia Minari the “Premio Scomodo” on the occasion of the 20th National Anti-Mafia Summit.
 In 2015, the Treccani Encyclopedia Institute named him one of the 10 most influential people of the year.

-In 2016, the president of the National Press Federation gave him the “Articolo 21” award.
+In 2016, the president of the Italian National Press Federation gave him the “Articolo 21” award.
 In addition, he received the “Iustitia” award from the University of Calabria (2014) and the “Resistenza” prize, awarded by Salvatore Borsellino (2015).

 In 2018 he received six awards: the “Francese” international prize in Palermo; the “Piersanti Mattarella” award, in memory of the brother of the President of the Republic, who was killed by the mafia; the “Anita Garibaldi” award from the Order of Journalists and the Giuseppe Garibaldi Foundation; the “Angelo Vassallo prize in memory of the mayor who was killed in a mafia attack in 2010; the “Zappalà” prize in Messina and the “Testimone” prize in memory of policeman Tiziano Granata.

 In 2019 he was awarded the “Primo Tricolore” for the investigations he had been carrying out since 2009.
-The award ceremony was held at the historic Sala del Tricolore in Reggio Emilia, in which the Italian flag was born.
+The award ceremony was held at the historic Sala del Tricolore in Reggio Emilia, the hall in which the Italian flag was born.

 Contact